-The directors have authorized the Company to spend \$75.0 million for capital expenditures in the year ended December 31, 2017.
+The directors have authorized the Company to spend \$85.0 million for capital expenditures in the year ending December 31, 2018.

 19. RELATED PARTY DISCLOSURES

 The principal related party relationships requiring disclosure in the consolidated financial statements pertain to the existence of subsidiaries and associates and transactions with these entities entered into by the Group and the identification of key management personnel as addressed in greater detail below.